This article demonstrates how to use rsync.

 rsync -avz -e "ssh -p7822" public_html [email protected]:~/backup

 Another common scenario is “pulling” files from a remote location.
 For example, you may have a development environment set up on a remote server.
 You could use rsync to pull files from the remote repository into your A2 Hosting account.
-With each subsequent “pull”, rsync will only update the files that have changed since the last update.
+With each subsequent “pull”, rsync will only update the files that have changed since the last update, thereby saving time and bandwidth.
 To do this, run the following command from your home directory:

 rsync -avz -e ssh [email protected]:~/public_html .